 The story behind the “Help Wanted – No Irish Need Apply” is told on this blog post.
 Read about it here. >

-During the years of heavy Irish immigration (1845 – 1852) over a million people left due to the Irish Potato Famine.
+During the years of heavy Irish immigration (1845 – 1852) over a million people left Ireland due to the Irish Potato Famine.
 Many of those refugees were desperately poor and faced discrimination.
-There was strong anti-Irish sentiment and many negative Irish stereotypes.
+As well as, there was strong anti-Irish sentiment and many negative Irish stereotypes.
 Those with Irish accents or names were barred from housing and employment opportunities.
 The United States is a nation of immigrants, and the shunning of immigrants continues.
-My wish is that we can remember, like our own ancestors, the needs, the hopes and dreams of these new immigrants are the same.
+Our wish is that we can remember, like our own ancestors, the needs, the hopes and dreams of these new immigrants are the same.

 Medium: Carbon pigment print on Hahnemuhle fine art photography paper.
 All photographs include information about the print and a signature from Nancy Hendrickson.